csound-flossmanual/csound-floss/book/03-c-control-structures.md

 the `second_label` section is to be executed before the time loop begins again.
 Note that the reinit `first_label` is necessary to start the second loop after _idur_ seconds with a resetting of all the values.
-(See the explanations about reinitialization in the chapter&nbsp;
-[Initialization and Performance Pass](03-a-initialization-and-performance-pass.md).
+(See the explanations about reinitialization in the chapter [Initialization and Performance Pass](03-a-initialization-and-performance-pass.md).

-As usual when you work with the&nbsp;
-[reinit](http://www.csound.com/docs/manual/reinit.html) opcode, you can use a [rireturn](http://www.csound.com/docs/manual/rireturn.html) &nbsp;statement to constrain the reinit-pass.
+As usual when you work with the [reinit](http://www.csound.com/docs/manual/reinit.html) opcode, you can use a [rireturn](http://www.csound.com/docs/manual/rireturn.html) statement to constrain the reinit-pass.
 In this way you can have both, the timeloop section and the non-timeloop section in the body of an
 instrument: